 You can claim the following business mileage as a tax deduction:

 Depending on the Tax Year, you can claim “X” (whatever the IRS rate is for that year) cents per mile as part of unreimbursed employee expenses, but only expenses over two percent of your adjusted gross income can be deducted.
 (If you are an independent contractor, or you’re self-employed, this two percent floor will not apply.)
 However, you are not eligible for a deduction after you have claimed any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
-In addition, the standard business mileage rate cannot be applied to more than four vehicles used simultaneously.
+In addition, you cannot apply the standard business mileage rate to more than four vehicles used simultaneously.

 Claiming business mileage can add up to a substantial deduction for many taxpayers, but the IRS has specific rules regarding when and how it can be claimed.
 If you are uncertain about the deductibility of miles, consult with a tax professional who can evaluate your particular situation.

 For further clarification on business versus commute mileage, read more here!